EmbraceLife/NetLogo-Modeling/House2009paper.md

 > Inspection on the entire system is difficult, as it is too complex and interactive.
 >
 > ==Inspect thoroughly each part during code construction==

+## Problem 2 : can the same house has two records in a realtor?

+> list, loops are required